Evaluating health outcomes of transgender children and adolescents

 clinical practice in this nascent field.

-To address this gap in knowledge, the RCHGS commenced a longitudinal cohort study known as Trans20 at the start of 2017.
-Trans20 aims to evaluate the clinical outcomes of individuals receiving care through the service, and is currently on track to enrol >600 patients into the study during 2017 20.
+To address this gap in knowledge, the RCHGS commenced a longitudinal cohort study known as Trans20 at the start of 2017 (Tollit et al., BMJ Open, 2019).
+Trans20 aims to evaluate the clinical outcomes of individuals receiving care through the service, and has already enrolled >600 patients into the study.
 Data is collected annually across multiple domains, including gender identity, mental health, physical health, quality of life and family functioning.